Tax Season 2015: How to protect your investments from the taxman

 "Why pay taxes?"
 Lamontagne asks, when TFSAs are "really, very flexible."

-The money you put into a TFSA is not deductible for income tax purposes, but, like an RRSP, it can be invested once it's in the TFSA in a variety of ways — from high-interest savings accounts to mutual funds, equities or listed securities — and the investment income, including capital gains, it earns won't be taxed, even when withdrawn.
+The money you put into a TFSA is not deductible for income tax purposes, but, like an RRSP, it can be invested once it's in the TFSA in a variety of ways — from high-interest savings accounts to mutual funds, equities or listed securities — and the investment income, including capital gains, the account earns won't be taxed, even when money is withdrawn.

 The advantage over an RRSP is that money in a TFSA can be withdrawn at any time for any purpose without penalty.